Todd Cooney: Epidemics, Hahnemann & WHO

 In contrast, homeopathic treatment is an effective alternative that addresses the disease at the level of the immune system rather than trying to suppress the body’s reaction to the disorder.
 The goal of this presentation is to provide a review of pemphigus complex, and demonstrate the use of homeopathy to effect a long-term cure in a patient with this condition.
 The case presentation will also demonstrate the use of new or changing symptoms following an imperfect prescription to identify the curative homeopathic remedy needed to restore health.

-Richard Pitcairn: Food Poisoning
+Richard Pitcairn: The New Food Poisoning: Environmental Toxins

 - Part I - integrative perspective:.
 This session will cover the most recent understanding of gastrointestinal physiology and pathology, the 'gut brain', and contrasts the allopathic and homeopathic perspectives of clinicians facing common problems in small animal practice